-This study also contributes to the literature on economic discrimination in general (e.g. Becker, 1957; Guryan and Charles, 2013), and anti-LGBTQ discrimination in particular.
-That anti-LGBTQ discrimination is found on the part of Christians tallies with previous research suggesting that LGBTQ groups are discriminated against (Badgett, 2007; Drydakis, 2009) and that Christians hold hostile attitudes towards them (e.g. Jäckle and Wenzelburger, 2015; Schnabel, 2016).
-The absence of anti-LGBTQ discrimination amongst non-Christians may come as a surprise, but is in fact consistent with the overall tendency of experimental games to return null results on group discrimination (Lane, 2016).
+This study also contributes to the literature on economic discrimination in general (e.g. Becker 1957; Guryan and Charles 2013), and anti-LGBTQ discrimination in particular.
+That anti-LGBTQ discrimination is found on the part of Christians tallies with previous research suggesting that LGBTQ groups are discriminated against (Badgett 2007; Drydakis 2009) and that Christians hold hostile attitudes towards them (e.g. Jäckle and Wenzelburger 2015; Schnabel 2016).